You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Personal ski equipment :

-• touring skis, touring boots and skins (if you do not have your own touring skis, we can arrange for the necessary equipment to be hired, please specify when booking);
+• Touring skis, touring boots and skins (if you do not have your own touring skis, we can arrange for the necessary equipment to be hired, please specify when booking);

 • Lightweight and durable ski poles, telescopic or classic, with washers for off-piste skiing;

-• a good backpack of between 25 and 30 litres.
+• A good backpack of between 25 and 30 litres.

 What to wear for ski touring